Find out about COVID-19, COVID-19 vaccines, and Mayo Clinic patient and visitor updates.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-These drugs lower heart rate and blood pressure.
+These medicines lower heart rate and blood pressure.

-Central-acting agents lower heart rate and reduce blood pressure.
-The medicine blocks signals from the brain to the nervous system that increase the heart rate and narrow blood vessels.
-As a result, the heart doesn't pump as hard and blood flows more easily through the body's veins and arteries.
+Central-acting agents are medicines that slow the heartbeat and lower blood pressure.
+They block the signals from the brain to the nervous system that narrow blood vessels and make the heart beat faster.
+As a result, the heart does not pump as hard.
+Blood flows more easily through the body's veins and arteries.
+This makes blood pressure go down.

 Several central-acting agents are available.
 The best one for you depends on your health and the condition being treated.